onfido/castor-icons/README.md

 );
 ```

-You may modify SVG appearance by passing component props such as "fill" for changing color, or sizing with "height" and "width".
+You may modify SVG appearance by passing component props such as "fill" for changing color (defaults to "currentColor"), or sizing with "height" and "width".

 But if you prefer to use a sprite, feel free to (only once) inline it in your app using the `Icons` component: